Yury Chaika

-Yury Yakovlevich Chaika (Юрий Яковлевич Чайка; born 21 May 1951) is a Russian jurist and politician, Presidential Envoy to the North Caucasian Federal District since 2020.
-Previously he served Prosecutor General of Russia from 2006 to 2020 and Minister of Justice from 1999 to 2006.
+Yury Yakovlevich Chaika (Юрий Яковлевич Чайка; born 21 May 1951) is a Russian lawyer and statesman who currently serves as the Presidential Envoy to the North Caucasian Federal District since 2020.
+He previously served as Prosecutor-General of Russia from 2006 to 2020 and Minister of Justice from 1999 to 2006.

+He has the federal state civilian service ranks of State Councillor of Justice of the Russian Federation and 1st class Active State Councillor of the Russian Federation, and also the prosecutor's rank of Active State Councillor of Justitia.

 Career

 In 1995, he became first deputy Russian prosecutor general.
-He was appointed by then Prosecutor General Yury Skuratov, his former classmate from Sverdlovsk Institute of Law.
+He was appointed by then Prosecutor-General Yury Skuratov, his former classmate from Sverdlovsk Law Institute.
 Following Skuratov's suspension, Chaika served as acting prosecutor general for a brief spell between April and August 1999.
 From August 1999 to June 2006, he served as justice minister.

-On 23 June 2006, Chaika became Russian prosecutor general, effectively swapping jobs with his predecessor Vladimir Ustinov who took up the post of justice minister.
+On 23 June 2006, Chaika became Russian Prosecutor-General, effectively swapping jobs with his predecessor Vladimir Ustinov who took up the post of justice minister.

 A "Crown prosecutor" (likely a reference to Chaika) was mentioned in an email chain released on 11 July 2017 by the son of then Republican Presidential nominee Donald Trump, Don Jr, in regards to the Russian government and their alleged attempts to provide damaging information during the U.S. Presidential election of 2016.
 The email thread resulted in the Trump campaign–Russian meeting of June 2016.

 On 20 January 2020, he resigned in connection with the transition to another job.
 The resignation request is expected to be considered by the Federation Council on 22 January.

 On 22 January 2020 he was appointed Presidential Plenipotentiary Envoy to North Caucasus Federal District.